-(b) submission of an essay of 200 words explaining why they have chosen to pursue a counselling programme, and what they intend to do with the qualifications attained; and
+(b) A 200-word statement explaining why they have chosen to pursue a counselling programme, and what they intend to do with the qualifications attained; and

 (c) submission of one (1) character reference where the referee identified should have a good knowledge of the applicant’s quality of work and personal suitability for the counselling programme.

 |Post-Graduate Diploma in Counselling and a Basic Degree||2||Academic Credit Exemptions with Insertions||Academic Credit Exemptions with Insertions||12 months|